Lucas32-dev/TodoGRPC/README.md

 ```

 Feel free to play around with the client.
-You can check the proto file to see with methods are implemened in Todo service
+You can check the proto file to see which methods are implemened in Todo service